-Today we’re looking at sirloin vs ribeye as part of a series of related articles, where we’re clearing up some of the mysteries about the major cuts of steak.
+Today we’re looking at sirloin vs ribeye as part of a series of related articles, where we’re clearing up some mysteries about the major cuts of steak.

 They’re both excellent steaks, but what are the distinguishing features?
 And how should you prepare and cook them?
 Read on for the answers, plus nutritional data and three excellent recipes for each kind.